 OpenRemove GFM-specific extensions and convert to strict CommonMark: tables to HTML, strikethrough to <del>, task lists normalized.
 Free.

-OpenCheck Markdown against 15 markdownlint-compatible rules and get inline fix suggestions.
-Catches heading hierarchy, trailing whitespace, bare URLs, and more.
+OpenCheck Markdown against 12 markdownlint-compatible rules and get inline fix suggestions.
+Catches heading hierarchy, trailing whitespace, inline HTML, and more.
 Free.

 Open